2003-12-09 Wetland Monitoring Report1

 In June, wood planks and a bent fence stake were found in the basin.
 A small amount of trash

--was found in the southeast corner of the basin in July.
+was found in the southeast corner of the basin in July.
 In both June and July, water marks along

-the outside of the two storm water ponds to the south .indicated that they were drier than .they had:
+the outside of the two storm water ponds to the south indicated that they were drier than they had

 been earlier in the year.
-The existing wetland to the north also seemed drier than normal: SER
+The existing wetland to the north also seemed drier than normal.
+SER

 found small amounts of sediment in cattails adjacent to.
-School Lake: We suspect that this is a
+School Lake, We suspect that this is a

-temporary issue due to relatively dry conditions this year, but we will monitor this area carefully "
+temporary issue due to relatively dry conditions this year, but we will monitor this area carefully'

 Chelsea Property Group, Inc. has been ,made aware that they should remove trash from within

-.this basin.
-If these activities have-not been performed by this date they should be performed in
+this basin.
+If these activities have not been performed by this date they should be performed in

--the near future.
+the near future.

 Mitigation Area 3

-Mitigation-Area 3 is the southernmost of the three mitigation areas, located in the southeast
+Mitigation Area 3 is the southernmost of the three mitigation areas, located in the southeast

-corner of the site: School Lake lies nearby to the' east.
+corner of the site.
+School Lake lies nearby to the east.
 This area was designed to provide 7,320

-ft2 (0.17 acre) of New Wetland Creation (NWC) credit.
+ft2: (0.17 acre) of New Wetland Creation (NWC) credit.
 The desired wetland type noted in the

 Replacement Plan Application (RPA) was Type 2/3 palustrine, emergent, saturated to seasonally

-flooded and excavated (PEMB/Cx):
+flooded and excavated (PEMB/Cx).

 In 2003, the mitigation basin was too young to definitively categorize, although it 'showed signs